 - Your child’s school may have a sore throat checking programme in place (contact the school to find out) – this service is free.

-- If you’re in the Northland, Auckland, Lakes, Waikato, Bay of Plenty, Gisborne/East Coast area, Porirua or the Hutt Valley, and your child fits the criteria above, they can have their throat checked at a free sore throat clinic.
+- If you’re in the Northland, Auckland, Lakes, Waikato, Bay of Plenty, Gisborne/East Coast, Hawke’s Bay, Porirua or the Hutt Valley areas, and your child fits the criteria above, they can have their throat checked at a free sore throat clinic.
 You can also call Healthline on 0800 611 116 to find a clinic near you.

-If your child is given antibiotics it’s important that they take the full ten day course, even if they feel better, to stop the sore throat turning into rheumatic fever.
+If your child is given antibiotics it’s important they take the full ten day course, even if they feel better, to stop the sore throat turning into rheumatic fever.

 Rheumatic fever is likely to come back in people who don’t take low-dose antibiotics continually, especially in the first 3–5 years after the first episode of the disease.
 Your child will need extra medical care for many years, including 10 years of monthly penicillin (antibiotic) injections.